peacey/split-vpn/README.md

     echo "mypassword" > password.txt
     ```

-4. Edit the vpn.conf file with your desired settings.
+4. Edit the `vpn.conf` file in this folder with your desired settings.
 See the explanation of each setting below.
 Make sure that:

     * The options `DNS_IPV4_IP` and `DNS_IPV6_IP` are set to "DHCP" if you want to force VPN-forced clients to use the DNS provided by the VPN server.
     * The option `VPN_PROVIDER` is set to "openconnect".
 This is required for the script to work with OpenConnect.